kmineshima/JDTB-logic/README.md

-# Japanese Discourse Relation Treebank focusing on Concessive Relations
+# Japanese Discourse Relations Focusing on Concessive Relations

 A repositor for our LREC-COLING2024 paper "Annotation of Japanese Discourse Relations Focusing on Concessive Inferences."

 ## Data

-The fields in the files `data/nagara.tsv`, `data/tsutsu.tsv`, `data/tokorode.tsv` are defined as follows:
+The fields in the files `data/nagara.tsv`, `data/tsutsu.tsv`, and `data/tokorode.tsv` are as follows:

 - `kainoki_id`: ID in [the Kainoki Treebank](https://kainoki.github.io/)
 - `first_half`: The first half of the sentence where the connective appears